implaymo/devops-24-25-1241908/CA1/part1/README.md

-# Version Control with Git
+# CA1, Part 1: Technical Report - Version Control with Git

 ## Introduction
 This guide provides step-by-step instructions on using Git for version control while developing a React.js and Spring Data REST application.
 The assignment is divided into two stages: